 - She has been featured in many publications and on many television programs such as People, Huffington Post, CBS, CCTV and more

 - Stephanie has become the go-to stylist for actors and influencers with disabilities in Los Angeles

 However it wasn’t until 2007 that her part-time passion became full time advocacy, and today that advocacy has become her life's work.

-As the editor-in-chief of Cur8able.com, Stephanie is committed to challenging negative perceptions of people with disabilities by creating a platform for fashion and beauty professionals, influencers, thought leaders, and actors who are living with disabilities out loud and in style.
+As the editor-in-chief of Cur8able.com, Stephanie is committed to challenging negative perceptions of people with disabilities by creating a platform built around fashion, beauty, and lifestyle content.
+Cur8able's contributors are known as Cur8tors, celebrities, influencers, thought leaders living with disabilities out loud and in style!

 HI.
 ITS SO NICE TO MEET YOU!